BoschSmartHome/bosch-shc-api-docs/postman/README.md

 ![Postman Environment Pass](images/postman_environment_pass.png "Postman Environment Pass")

 ### Add the client
-1. Press the Bosch Smart Home Controller's front-side button, until the LEDs begin flashing
+1. Press the front-side button of the Bosch Smart Home Controller (short for Controller II, long until the LEDs begin flashing for the old SHC).
-2. Click the "Send" button
+2. Click the "Send" button.

 After a couple of seconds the LEDs should stop flashing.
 Your client is now added.